 VPN for WhatsApp Calling

-Last updated: May 2026
+Last updated: June 2026

 A VPN does not guarantee WhatsApp calls will work everywhere.
 Local law, telecom rules, app rules, VPN detection, phone verification, device signals, app permissions, network quality and platform restrictions can still apply.

-• WhatsApp calls
+• WhatsApp calls and video calls

 • VoIP block testing